RichardBack/PetHotelManagement/README.md

 ## 📚 About Me

-As a Computer Science graduate, I have built a strong foundation in problem-solving, algorithms, and coding.
-I thrive on creating efficient, scalable software solutions while adapting to new programming languages.
+Through a computer science education, a strong foundation in problem-solving, algorithms, and coding was established.
+The focus remains on creating efficient, scalable software solutions while adapting to new programming languages.
 Each artifact in the portfolio aligns with the overarching narrative of a problem solver ready to tackle the challenges of the computer science field.

-Projects like the **Pet Hotel Management (PETBag) System**, demonstrate my ability to design, implement, and secure scalable systems.
-They showcase my growth in **object-oriented programming**, **database management**, and **software reverse engineering**, as well as an adaptability to new technologies and problem domains.
+Projects such as the **Pet Hotel Management (PETBag) System** demonstrate the ability to design, implement, and secure scalable systems.
+They highlight growth in **object-oriented programming**, **database management**, and **software reverse engineering**, as well as adaptability to new technologies and problem domains.

 ## 🌟 Featured Project: **Pet Hotel Management (PETBag) System**

-The **Pet Hotel Management (PETBag) System** demonstrates an expertise in **software engineering**, **algorithms**, and **database management**.
+The **Pet Hotel Management (PETBag) System** demonstrates expertise in **software engineering**, **algorithms**, and **database management**.
 Initially developed as a **Java-based system**, it has since evolved into a **Python-based solution** integrated with **MySQL** to manage dogs and cats effectively.
-This transition enhanced efficiency,scalability, and database interaction by leveraging Python's flexibility and MySQL's relational database capabilities.
+This transition enhanced efficiency, scalability, and database interaction by leveraging Python's flexibility and MySQL's relational database capabilities.

 ## System Features
 The system maintains essential functionalities such as: